sajal2692/data-science-portfolio/readme.md

 		- [ML Logistic Regression](http://rpubs.com/sajal_sharma/micro_logistic): Predicting salary class of a person using logistic regression.
 		- [ML Decision Trees and Random Forests](http://rpubs.com/sajal_sharma/micro_dt_rf): Using Decision Trees and Random Forests to classify schools as Private or Public.

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email to contact@sajalsharma.com.
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at contact@sajalsharma.com.